Symphony No. 4 (Schnittke): Overview

 Alexander Ivashkin writes that when the symphony received its first performance in Paris, "Schnittke was generally pleased with the European precision of the playing.
 He nevertheless felt it should be sung by a Russian Choir.
 A Western performance might be brilliant, but it would inevitably lack the Russian intensity of extreme religious sensation."

 Instrumentation

 The symphony is scored for solo tenor, counter-tenor, a chamber choir and a chamber orchestra comprising 1 flute (doubling alto flute), 1 oboe, 1 clarinet, 1 bassoon, 1 horn, 1 trumpet, 1 trombone, 4 percussionists playing glockenspiel, vibraphone, bells, gong and tam-tam, celesta, harpsichord, piano, and strings.

+It was published by Sovetsky kompozitor in 1986.